ChristianMurphy/apereo.foundation/membership/README.md

 The  Apereo Foundation is a New Jersey non-stock, non-profit corporation, with members drawn from higher education on four continents.
 Its mission?
-To help educational organizations deliver their mission, by developing and sustaining open source software.
+To help educational organizations deliver their mission by developing and sustaining open source software.
 Open source software provides educational institutions with choices in a marketplace otherwise dominated by commercial proprietary vendors.
-It plays a major role in keeping the market honest, and fostering innovation.
+It plays a major role in keeping the market honest and fostering innovation.

 By becoming an Apereo Foundation member, you –